gregurco/jobeet-tutorial/docs/days/day-7.md

 If now you open the  browser, you will see only 10 jobs on the page, but what about pagination?
 How to access second page?
 And what if we want to have 20 element on the page?

-First let's define new parameter in `config/services.yaml`:
+First let’s define new parameter in `config/services.yaml`:
 ```yaml
 parameters:
     # ...